AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_overview.md

 ### Manage the chat group block list

-The group owner or admin can add the specified group members to the block list and remove them from it.
-Once a member is added to the block list, this member is removed from the chat group and can no longer join it.
+Group owners or admins can add a specified group members to the block list; they can also remove blocked users from the list.
+Members added to the block list are forced to leave the chat group and can no longer join it.

-### Retrieve the chat group block list
+### Retrieve a chat group block list

-You need to be a chat group owner or admin to retrieve the chat group block list.
-Members in the group block list cannot join the chat group.
+Group owners and admins can retrieve the chat group block list.
+Members on the group block list cannot join the chat group.

-### Manage the chat group allow list
+### Manage a chat group allow list

-The chat group owner and admin can add the specified group members to the group allow list and remove them from it.
-Once a member is added to the allow list, this member can send group messages when the group owner or admin has muted all the group members.
+Chat group owners and admins can add specified group members to the group allow list; they can also remove users from the list.
+Members on the allow list can send group messages when a group owner or an admin has muted all group members.

-### Retrieve the chat group allow list
+### Retrieve a chat group allow list

-You need to be a chat group owner or admin to retrieve the chat group allow list.
-Members in the group allow list can send group messages when the chat group owner or admin has muted all the group members.
+Chat group owners and admins can retrieve the chat group allow list.
+Members on the group allow list can still send group messages when a chat group owner or admin has muted all the group members.

-### Manage the chat group mute list
+### Manage a chat group mute list

-The group owner or admin can add the specifed group members to the group mute list and remove them from it.
-Once a member is added to the mute list, this member can no longer send chat group messages.
-Muted members can still receive group messages.
+Chat group owner or admin can add specifed group members to the group mute list.
+They can also remove them from list.
+Members on the mute list can no longer send chat group messages.
+Muted members still receive group messages.

 ### Mute all chat group members

-The group owner or admin can mute or unmute all the chat group members.
-Once all the members can muted, none of the group members can send group messages except the group owner, admin, and the group members in the group allow list.
+Chat group owners and admins can mute or unmute all the chat group members simultaneously.
+Muting all members prevents anyone from sending group messages except the group owner, admins, and the group members on the group allow list.
+Muted members still receive group messages.

-### Retrieve the chat group mute list
+### Retrieve a chat group mute list

-You need to be a chat group owner or admin to retrieve the chat group mute list.
+Chat group owners and admins can retrieve the chat group mute list.
 Members in the group mute list cannot send group messages.

-### Transfer the chat group ownership
+### Transfer chat group ownership

-The group owner can transfer the ownership to the specified group member.
+A chat group owner can transfer ownership of the group to a specified group member.
 Once the ownership is transferred, the group owner becomes a regular group member.

-### Add and remove the group admin
+### Add and remove a group admin

-The group owner can add or delete the chat group admin list.
+Chat group owners can add members to the chat group admin list; they can also remove them from the list.
+Members on the admin list gain all admin privileges.

-### Modify the chat group attributes
+### Modify chat group attributes

-The chat group owner or admin can modify the chat group name and descriptions.
+Chat group owners and admins can modify their chat group name and description.
 They can also set or update the group announcements.
-Chat group members can retrieve the group notifications.
+Chat group members can retrieve group announcements.

-### Manage the chat group shared files
+### Manage chat group shared files

 All the chat group members can upload or download group shared files.
-The chat group owner or admin can delete all the group shared files, whereas group members can only delete the shared files that are uploaded by themselves.
+Chat group owners and admins can delete all group shared files, whereas group members can only delete shared files whey have personally uploaded.

 ### Set chat group extensions

-The chat group owner or admin can update the extesnion information of the chat group.
+Chat group owners and admins can update the extesnion information of the chat group.
 Extension information can be used to customize group extensions.
 The data length of the extension information cannot exceed 8 KB.

 <a name="limitations"></a>

-## Limitations of chat group member count
+## Chat group total member limits

-The maximum number of chat group members vary according to your pricing plan.
-For the Free pricing plan, the maximum number of members for each chat group is 100, for Starter, 250, and for Enterprise, 5,000.
+The maximum number of members per chat group depends on your pricing plan, as follows: 100 for Free, 250 for Starter, and 5,000 for Enterprise.